ben-heil/ben-heil.github.io/_posts/2021-10-3-gene-conversion.md

         ensembl_to_genesymbol[ensembl_gene] = gene_symbol
         ensembl_to_genesymbol[ensembl_peptide] = gene_symbol
 ```
-This part is all base python.
+This part is all base Python.
 Each line in the response from BioMart is a tab-separated list containing the attributes you requested in the order you requested them.
 If that attribute doesn't have an entry (e.g. the gene doesn't code for a peptide), the entry will empty instead.